psolymos/psolymos.github.io/_posts/2016-09-11-what-is-the-cost-of-a-progress-bar-in-r.md

 pboptions(nobs = NULL)
 ```

 Those users who are desperate to see a progress bar while running parallel jobs, it is now available in the GitHub repository.
-More testing and fine tuning is required before it makes into the master branch and ultimate to CRAN.
+More testing and fine tuning is required before the update finds its way to the master branch and ultimate to CRAN.
 In the meantime, check it out as:

 ``` r
 devtools::install_github("psolymos/pbapply", ref = "pb-parallel")